zypieskie/Netflix-Data-Analysis-Using-Python/README.md

-# 🎬 Movie Data Analysis – Netflix
+# 🎬 Netflix Movie Trends Analysis

-This project performs a comprehensive exploratory data analysis (EDA) on a Netflix movie dataset from Kaggle, focusing on genres, popularity, voting behavior, and movie release trends.
-The goal is to derive meaningful insights about movie trends and audience preferences.
+This project explores and analyzes movie trends on Netflix using the MyMovieDB dataset from Kaggle.
+By cleaning and transforming the data, we uncover insights into popular genres, user voting behaviors, and how movie releases have evolved over the years.
+The goal is to derive meaningful insights into audience preferences and content trends on the platform.

 ---